atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/HELM_CHART_UPGRADE.md

 === "Upgrade with no change in the product version"
     ###Helm chart upgrade with no change in product version

-    If your target Helm chart has a different product version in comparison with the current product version and you still want to keep the current product version unchanged, you should use the following command to upgrade Helm chart:
+    If your target Helm chart has a different product version in comparison with the current product version, and you still want to keep the current product version unchanged, you should use the following command to upgrade the Helm chart:

     ```shell
     helm upgrade <release-name> atlassian-data-center/<product> \